irudnyts/irudnyts.github.io/_posts/2017-04-23-Elegantly-inversion-functions-as-an-nice-example-of-a-function-operator.md

 ---
 layout: post
-title: Elegantly: inversion functions as an nice example of a function operator
+title: Elegantly inversion functions as an nice example of a function operator
 ---

 In the course I assist this spring ([https://hec.unil.ch/hec/syllabus/descriptif/2015?dyn_lang=en](Simulation Methods in Finance and Insurance)), there are plenty of places where one has to inverse a function.